 Our Baby Lap Time program incorporates traditional nursery rhymes, finger plays and very short picture books.
 This is an intimate program for parents/guardians to bond and interact with lap babies to have a fun time together exploring songs and basic kinesthetic movements.
-Check out our current session HERE.
+The new session (Fall 2017) schedule to be announced.

 Toddler Story Time: For ages 24-36 months with caregiver

 This program focuses more on themed based stories, flannel board storytelling and nursery rhymes.
 We introduce classic stories by Eric Carle, Laura Numeroff, Margaret Wise Brown and many traditional nursery rhymes to create a pre-literacy and fun program.
-Check out our current session HERE.
+The new session (Fall 2017) schedule to be announced.

 Preschool Story Time

 Our most popular story time meets once a week and runs for two semesters a year.
-Pre-registration is required, and begins in September for Fall Storytime (September – December) and January for Winter Storytime (January – May).
+Pre-registration is required, and begins in September for Fall Story Time (September – December) and January for Winter Story Time (January – May).
 Please bring proof of your child’s age when registering.
-Check out our current session HERE.
+The new session (Fall 2017) schedule to be announced.

 Books & Snacks Club